 Special Reconnaissance Regiment (SRR)

 The Special Reconnaissance Regiment (SRR) specializes in intelligence, surveillance, and reconnaissance (ISR) operations.
-The mystery surrounding the regiment is even grander than that of its counterparts, the SAS and SBS: Very little information about the unit has ever reached the public domain.
+The mystery surrounding the regiment is even greater than that of its counterparts, the SAS and SBS: Very little information about the unit has ever reached the public domain.
 The SRR is believed to support SAS/SBS operations by providing close target reconnaissance, surveillance, and “eyes-on” intelligence.
-The regiment uses state-of-the-art electronic surveillance equipment to eavesdrop on their targets.
-Teaming up with members from 18 (UKSF) Signals Regiment, they provide tactical signals intelligence (SIGINT) for special operations missions.
+The regiment uses state-of-the-art electronic surveillance equipment to eavesdrop on its targets.
+Teaming up with members from 18 (UKSF) Signals Regiment, SRR provides tactical signals intelligence (SIGINT) for special operations missions.
 The SRR recruits from all three U.K. branches of service.
 It is the only UKSF regiment to permit women in operational positions.

 The Special Reconnaissance Operator

 SRR candidates go through an arduous selection and training process.
-They are trained in various special forces techniques including resistance to interrogation; escape and evasion (SERE); close-quarters battle (CQB); and high-altitude, low-opening (HALO) jumps.
-But where the SRR differs from the other units is its members’ mastery of intelligence-gathering operations.
+They are trained in various special forces techniques including resistance to interrogation, escape and evasion (SERE), close-quarters battle (CQB), and High-Altitude Low-Opening (HALO) and High-Altitude High-Opening (HAHO) parachuting.
+But where the SRR differs from the other units is in its members’ mastery of intelligence-gathering operations.

 Operators also study how to install electronic eavesdropping devices (wiretaps) and covert cameras.
 They engage in planting tracking devices on vehicles, in weapons caches, and on individuals.
 They’re taught lock picking and key copying to facilitate breaking into houses and businesses so they can plant eavesdropping devices without being exposed.
 Special Reconnaissance operators also learn language skills best suited to their area of operations.